 4) Manage Users

-This level of permissions can be applied independently of the other three.
+This level of permission can be applied independently of the other three.
 Users with this permission can determine who should be added or deleted as users for a Google Analytics account and assign permission levels.

 This access level only needs to be provided to individuals that are in charge of granting people access to the Google Analytics account and assigning permission levels.